rj200/Glamarye_Fast_Effects_for_ReShade/README.md

 	- If it's missing or looks different it may need configuration
 		- Use right most tab in Reshade and try to manually find the depth buffer in the list of possible buffers.
 		- Use ReShade's DisplayDepth shader to help find and set the right "global preprocessor definitions" to fix the depth buffer.
+	- More guidance on depth buffer setup from Marty McFly: (https://github.com/martymcmodding/ReShade-Guide/wiki/The-Depth-Buffer)
 * No effects do anything.
 Reset settings to defaults.
 If using "Detect menus & videos" remember it requires correct depth buffer - depth buffer is just black no effects are applied.
+* Things are too soft/blurry.
+	- Turn off DOF of turn down DOF blur.
+Depth of field blurs distant objects but not everyone wants that and if the depth buffer isn't set up well it might blur too much.
+	- Make sure sharpen is on.
+FXAA may slightly blur fine texture details, sharpen can fix this.
 * GShade: I have heard it works with GShade, but you might need to add "ReShade.fxh" and "ReShadeUI.fxh" from ReShade to your shaders directory too if you don't have them already.
+* Everything is set up properly, but I want better quality.
+	- use other reshade shaders instead.
+This is optimized for speed, some others have better quality.
+	- Make sure you're not using two versions of the same effect at the same time.
+Modern games have built-in antialiasing and ambient occlusion (likely slower than Glamayre.)
+They might be called something like FXAA/SMAA/TAA and SSAO/HBAO or just hidden in a single postprocessing quality option.
+Disable the game's version or disable Glamayre's version.

 Enabled/disable effects
 -----------------------